enso-org/enso/doc/design/syntax/syntax.md

 ```

 The `point` function is the most basic form of polymorphic type definition in
 Enso.
-It defines all such sets of points, whose all components belong to the
+It defines all sets of points such that every point component belongs to
-provided type.
-To better understand this relation, please consider the following
+the provided type.
+To better understand this relation, please consider the
-valid expressions:
+following valid expressions:

 ```haskell
 p1 = Point 1 2 3 : Point 1 2 3